marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 2. Press the up arrow on your keyboard to run the same command, but this time, pipe `| grep Dashboard` to the end of your command to return all instances of the word `Dashboard` on the page:

 curl --cookie ./ryancookies.txt http://localhost:8080/wp-admin/index.php | grep Dashboard

+Q: Look through the output where Dashboard is highlighted.
+Does any of the wording on this page seem familiar?
+(Y/N) If so, you should be successfully logged into your Editor's dashboard.